Ram Bahadur Rai

-Ram Bahadur Rai is a senior Hindi journalist.
-He is Former news editor of Hindi daily Jansatta.
+Ram Bahadur Rai is an Indian journalist and the former news editor of Hindi daily Jansatta.
 He has published and authored and edited several of books.
 He is known for some impressive biographies, written in Hindi, namely Shashwat Vidrohi Rajneta based on life and acts of Gandhian socialist Acharya J. B. Kripalani, Rahvari ke Sawal on Chandrashekhar and Manjil se Jyada Safar on V P Singh.
 He was a close associate of the Indian freedom fighter and political leader Jayaprakash Narayan and was also part of a Steering Committee of JP Movement.

+In January 2025, Shri Ram Bahadur Rai was conferred with India's third-highest civilian award, the Padma Bhushan.